Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 28 (OCR) ---

 ?
 New gain-sharing quality metric and threshold for 2022 CY.
-Acceptable Cost Threshold: The dollar amount, as determined by [EN to which the PAP's or QB's risk adjusted average episode cost (calculated in Section I! below) for a Program Episode will be compared.
-The Acceptable Cost Threshold is used to determine the dollar amount of the Shared Risk Payment from the QB to HEE) 26 can be found on each interim and final Performance Report provided to the QB.
+Acceptable Cost Threshold: The dollar amount, as determined by J to which the PAP's or QB's risk adjusted average episode cost (calculated in Section Il below) for a Program Episode will be compared.
+The Acceptable Cost Threshold is used to determine the dollar amount of the Shared Risk Payment from the QB to HE 2 can be found on each interim and final Performance Report provided to the QB.
-Commendable Cost Threshold: The dollar amount, as determined by agua to which the QB's average episode cost for a Program Episode will be compared.
-If the QB meets all o1 quality indicators linked to gain sharing, the commendable cost threshold is then used to the determine dollar amount of a shared risk payment from =z to the QB, subject to the Gain Share Limit.
-The dollar amount of the commendable cost threshold can be found on each interim and final Performance Report provided to the QB.
+Commendable Cost Threshold: The dollar amount, as determined by mapicart to which the QB's average episode cost for a Program Episode will be compared.
+If the QB meets all of the quality indicators linked to gain sharing, the commendable cost threshold is then used to the determine dollar amount of a shared risk payment from mmEEc to the QB, subject to the Gain Share Limit.
+The dollar amount of the commendable cost threshold can be ound on each interim and final Performance Report provided to the QB.
-Additional episodes will be identified as determined by [NMJ and added to this attachment prior to the beginning of each performance period.
+Additional episodes will be identified as determined by |) and added to this attachment prior to the beginning of each performance period.